Manoo-hao/BS32010/final_assignment/Structures/readme.md

 The files sequentially named catalytic are chimera sessions that were saved as snapshots when constructing the overlaid structure of the functional site as seen in Fig. 9B in the report.

+###SWISS_MODEL_Report

+A pdf report exported from SWISS MODEL after selecting a template and building a model based on it.
+This report contains quality assessment, statistics, and additional information about the modelling process.